jon-strabala/cb-buckets-to-collections/README.md

 The first file  _CustomConvertBucketToCollections.json_ is a complete Eventing Function which can be run to move your data form a bucket to a set of collections based on the property "type" this file can be imported into your Eventing Service in your Couchbase cluster.

-The second file _MakeCustomKeyspaces.sh_ is a shell script that can be run to setup the Eventing Storage (or eventing metadata) and also all the target collections.
+The second file _MakeCustomKeyspaces.sh_ is a shell script that can be run to setup the Eventing Storage (or Eventing metadata) and also all the target collections.

 ## Step 2: